 Be nice.
 Or else.

-Melbourne, Australia Freelance web designer and front-end dev Joined almost 4 years ago
+Melbourne, Australia Freelance web designer and front-end dev Joined about 4 years ago

 This looks cool, it's a neat idea to socialise trading.
 I have some feedback from the perspective of not knowing anything about Pelican Trading before seeing this: